API Reference

 Supported provider names and their activation:

-OPENAI API_KEY required default model: gpt-4o ANTHROPIC API_KEY required default model: claude-3-5-sonnet-20241022 GROQ API_KEY required default model: llama-3.3-70b-versatile GEMINI API_KEY required default model: gemini-2.5-flash MISTRAL API_KEY required default model: mistral-large-latest COHERE API_KEY required default model: command-r-plus OPENROUTER API_KEY required default model: openai/gpt-4o-mini DEEPSEEK API_KEY required default model: deepseek-chat TOGETHER API_KEY required default model: meta-llama/Llama-3-8b-chat-hf FIREWORKS API_KEY required default model: accounts/fireworks/models/llama-v3-70b-instruct OLLAMA BASE_URL required default model: llama3.2 (default base: http://localhost:11434) LOCAL BASE_URL + MODEL required (generic OpenAI-compatible: LM Studio, VLLM, etc.)
+OPENAI API_KEY required default model: gpt-4o ANTHROPIC API_KEY required default model: claude-3-5-sonnet-20241022 GROQ API_KEY required default model: llama-3.3-70b-versatile GEMINI API_KEY required default model: gemini-2.5-flash MISTRAL API_KEY required default model: mistral-large-latest COHERE API_KEY required default model: command-r-plus OPENROUTER API_KEY required default model: openai/gpt-4o-mini DEEPSEEK API_KEY required default model: deepseek-chat TOGETHER API_KEY required default model: meta-llama/Llama-3-8b-chat-hf FIREWORKS API_KEY required default model: accounts/fireworks/models/llama-v3-70b-instruct OLLAMA BASE_URL required default model: llama3.2 (default base: http://localhost:11434) OPENAI_COMPATIBLE BASE_URL + MODEL required (generic OpenAI-compatible: LM Studio, VLLM, etc.)

 Azure-specific extras (activated by AZURE__API_KEY + AZURE__BASE_URL):